-The tip vortices are generated by the pressure difference between the top and lower side of the blade tip, which lead to a flow from the pressure side to the suction side of the blade (Karakus et al., 2008; Sherry et al., 2013b).
+The tip vortices are generated by the pressure difference between the top and lower sides of the blade tip, which lead to a flow from the pressure side to the suction side of the blade (Karakus et al., 2008; Sherry et al., 2013b).
 In this way, the tip vortices of a wind turbine represent a source of energy loss (Shen et al., 2005) and noise (Arakawa et al., 2005).
 Moreover, the wake development needs proper consideration in the layout of a wind park (Marten et al., 2020), as it can affect the performance of wind turbines located downstream.
 Therefore, a more detailed characterization of the wind turbine wake vortices does represent a relevant research topic.

-Since the first introduction of Particle Image Velocimetry (PIV) applied to wind turbine aerodynamics by Smith et al. (1990), many experimental investigations have been performed and a variety of methods have been employed to identify the vortex center and other characteristics.
-Yang et al. (2012) studied the formation and evolution of helical tip vortices of a wind turbine

-1Technische Universität Berlin, Hermann-Föttinger Institut, Müller-Breslau-Straße 8,10623 Berlin, Germany model under atmospheric boundary layer wind.
-A high variation of the position of the tip vortices is shown by using the vorticity in the identification.
-This effect is known as wandering or jittering and it is related to turbulence, vibrations of the model turbine (e.g., blades and tower) and the PIV system.
+Since the first introduction of particle image velocimetry (PIV) applied to wind turbine aerodynamics by Smith et al. (1990), many experimental investigations have been performed, and a variety of methods have been employed to identify the vortex center and other characteristics.
+Yang et al. (2012b) studied the formation and evolution of helical tip vortices of a wind turbine model under atmospheric boundary layer wind.
+A high variation in the position of the tip vortices is shown by using the vorticity in the identification.
+This effect is known as wandering or jittering, and it is related to turbulence, vibrations of the model turbine (e.g., blades and tower) and the PIV system.
 Additional investigations (Maalouf et al., 2009; Soto-Valle et al., 2020) show the same effect using different identification methods such as the Q-criterion or circulation-based methods.